MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 * If the List is tied to a Flow, Workflow, or Timer Job - any scenario where the list is not updated by humans.

+> **Monitoring**
+Your workplace may have some sort of fancy third-party monitoring tools to report on item/document totals.
+If you're not so lucky, you as a Site Owner can set weekly Email Alert Notifications on the List/Library to keep an eye on things.
+It's not true reporting, but you'll be able to see trends in Lists.

 ## Are things different with Modern versus Classic Lists/Libraries?
 They are.
 Let's compare: